Bellevue Avenue, Newport, Rhode Island

 This house is best associated with...

 August Belmont was the influential financier who dissuaded the Rothschilds and other leading bankers from lending money to the Confederacy during the Civil War.
 He had been U.S. Minister to The Hague in Holland, Chairman of the Democratic Party, and as Chairman of The Jockey Club, he was passionate about horse racing and it was for him that the Belmont Stakes was named.
-Caroline was a scion of an old Rhode Island family, two of whose members had been Governors of Rhode Island.
+His wife, Caroline, was a scion of an old Rhode Island family, two of whose members had been Governors of Rhode Island.

 The Belmonts were the first to set the fashion for ten-course dinners in the French style at Newport and they employed a total of 26 staff (sixteen liveried domestic servants and ten groundsmen).
 Mrs Belmont immediately made an indelible impression on Newport society, as recorded by Cleveland Amory (1917-1998) in The Last Resorts (1973):

 Mrs Belmont had elegant French manners, beautiful jewels and was a pioneer resorter.
 When she deserted her beautiful country seat at the once fashionable Staten Island and built 'By-the-Sea' at Newport, the event marked the beginning of a new era.
 All old-time Newporters today still recall stories of the sensation created by Mrs Belmont's famous 'demi-daumont'.
-A Paris importation, the carriage was drawn by 4-horses with no driver, but with two hear horses ridden by postilions in short jackets, tight breeches & smart jockey caps.
+A Paris importation, the carriage was drawn by 4-horses with no driver, but with two rear horses ridden by postilions in short jackets, tight breeches & smart jockey caps.

 From 1933 onwards, Belmont rented his summer home during the season to the socialite Evalyn Walsh (1886-1947), widow of Edward Beale Maclean (1889-1941), owner The Washington Post and The Cincinnati Enquirer.
 In the late 1940s, Belmont sold the house to a corporation who continued to lease it out for Newport's declining summer seasons.
 It was finally sold again for tax reasons to one J.C.
 O'Donnell, who turned a small profit when it was immediately afterwards purchased in 1945 by Ray Alan Van Clief (1892-1945) who had just recently acquired neighbouring Rosecliff.